Close Menu

 Arguing that true national healing cannot occur without confronting uncomfortable truths.

-His framing of the war as a reluctant necessity has been called a convenient narrative that absolves leadership of accountability.
+Critics call his framing of the war as a reluctant necessity a convenient narrative that absolves leaders of accountability.

 Reflecting on his life after the war, he stated that his actions have been shaped by prayer and a commitment to doing what he believes is right.